bettblake08/Fast-Food-Fast/documentation.md

 ### Log In [POST /auth/login]
 This endpoint is used to login a user to the platform.
 This user can be a customer or an admin.
 Each username and email is unique, so a role id is not required to identify the role of the user.

+For a user to login, the following fields need to be present in the request body:
+    +   username:   It can be one of the following

+        +   username:   It should of string type and less than or equal to 30
+        +   email:      It should be a valid email address and less than or equal to 30

+    +   password:   It should contain at least 1 upper case, 1 lowercase, 1 digit and 1 special character [@$#.].
+Password length should be 8-16                  characters

     +   Request